Gian Antonio Lazier: Claims and recognition

-In 1724, Lazier claimed to have also been recognized by Maximilian II Emanuel, Elector of Bavaria, but given that Lazier never provided details, or a specific date, concerning this recognition, it is possible that it never happened or that it was less formal than his recognition by the emperor.
+In 1724, Lazier claimed to have also been recognized by Maximilian II Emanuel, Elector of Bavaria.
+Lazier however never provided details or a specific date concerning this recognition and it is possible that it either never happened or that it was less formal than his recognition by the emperor.
 The first appointment to the Constantinian Order by Lazier was the Italian abbot Lorenzo Virgilio de Nicolis, appointed on 6 April 1720.
 In return for his appointment, Nicolis wrote and published a book in support of Lazier.
-In 1721, Lazier published invented genealogies, laying out his supposed Byzantine descent, in Regensburg, Bavaria.
-His genealogies were backed up by an extensive number of forged diplomas and documents, indicating recognition of various invented ancestors by past popes and Holy Roman emperors.
-Lazier's recognition by Charles, his genealogies and the book published by Nicolis increased Lazier's standing and influence.
+In 1721, Lazier published invented genealogies in Regensburg, Bavaria, documenting his supposed Byzantine descent.
+His genealogies were backed up by an extensive number of forged diplomas and documents which served to indicate recognition of various invented ancestors by past popes and Holy Roman emperors.
+Lazier's recognition by Charles, his genealogies, and the book published by Nicolis increased Lazier's standing and influence.
 That Lazier attracted more widespread support as a result of these events can be gathered from the diversity among his appointees and the great number of decrees issued in 1722–1723.
 Many of the individuals appointed by Lazier were descendants or members of aristocratic families from the Balkans.